 Seborrheic dermatitis (dandruff)

-Some people with eczema have a genetic mutation in filaggrin.
+Some people with eczema have a genetic mutation in the protein filaggrin.
 This protein helps to keep the skin barrier intact and the skin moisturized.
 If you don’t make enough filaggrin, it may make your skin more prone to inflammation.

 Your immune system also plays a role in eczema.
 There are certain immune system cells that can be overactive in eczema — leading to more inflammation.